dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 longer be discoverable under the original name, even if the IP address hasn't changed.

-This document proposes an enhancement to the current conflict resolution algorithm for mDNS, which allows an mDNS proxy to report the time at which it received the registration it is newly advertising, and the source from which it was received.
-This is done using a new Time Since Received EDNS option, for which there must be exactly one per name being registered by the proxy.
+This document proposes an enhancement to the current conflict resolution algorithm for mDNS, which allows an mDNS proxy to report the time at which it received the registration for DNS records it is newly advertising, and the source from which it was received.
+This is done using a new Time Since Received (TSR) EDNS option, of which there must be exactly one per name being advertised by the mDNS proxy.

-## Conventions and Definitions
+## Conventions, Terms and Definitions
 {::boilerplate bcp14-tagged}

+**mDNS registrar**
+: an mDNS {{RFC6762}} implementation on a host that accepts local requests for advertising/registering DNS records from one or more registrants.
+This could for example be an mDNS daemon process running in an operating system, accepting API calls from local processes to register or update DNS records for that process.

+**mDNS registrant**
+: an entity or software process requesting a DNS name to be advertised by the (local) mDNS registrar.

+**mDNS proxy**
+: a host that runs an mDNS registrar and at least one mDNS registrant acting as a proxy.
+That is, it needs to advertise mDNS records on behalf of one or more entities not located on the host itself.
+The advertising proxy {{I-D.sctl-advertising-proxy}} is an example of an mDNS proxy.

+**SRP requester**
+: a client that uses the Service Registration Protocol (SRP) {{RFC9665}} to send an SRP Update to an SRP registrar.

+**SRP registrar**
+: a server that accepts SRP Updates sent by SRP requesters using the SRP {{RFC9665}}.
+DNS records registered via SRP to an SRP registrar may then be advertised by mDNS using an advertising proxy
+{{I-D.sctl-advertising-proxy}} located on the same host.
+In that case, the SRP registrar process acts as a registrant towards its local mDNS registrar process.

 # Time Since Received EDNS Option {#tsrrr}